 13. Crab Feast Experience

-Alternatively, the historic George Inlet Lodge offers a fresh Dungeness crab meal which includes round trip transportation.
+Alternatively, the historic George Inlet Lodge offers a fresh Dungeness crab meal with round-trip transportation.
 Tickets can be purchased here.

 Quick Facts about Ketchikan Alaska

-• The town of Ketichikan sits on Revillagigedo Island on the Inside Passage 90 miles north of Prince George, BC.
+- The town of Ketichikan sits on Revillagigedo Island on the Inside Passage, 90 miles north of Prince Rupert, BC.

-• The Tongass National Forest is the largest national forest of the USA.
-Download a brochure.
+- The Tongass National Forest is the largest national forest in the USA.

 Find out more about cruising in Eastern Canada and New England.